-The Cherwell is shown here on six web pages:
+The Cherwell is shown here on seven web pages:

 Cherwell Mouth (from the Isis to below Magdalen Bridge)